huggingface/Google-Cloud-Containers/examples/gke/tei-from-gcs-deployment/README.md

 Once we are all set up, we can proceed to the Kubernetes deployment of the Hugging Face LLM DLC for TEI, serving the [`BAAI/bge-base-en-v1.5`](https://huggingface.co/BAAI/bge-base-en-v1.5) model from a volume mount under `/data` copied from the GCS bucket where the model is.

-Then we can already deploy the Hugging Face LLM DLC for TEI via `kubectl`, from the following configuration files in the `configs/` directory:
+Then we can already deploy the Hugging Face LLM DLC for TEI via `kubectl`, from the following configuration files in either the `cpu-config/` or the `gpu-config/` directories:

 * `deployment.yaml`: contains the deployment details of the pod including the reference to the Hugging Face LLM DLC setting the `MODEL_ID` to the model path in the volume mount, in this case `/data/bge-base-en-v1.5`.
 * `service.yaml`: contains the service details of the pod, exposing the port 80 for the TEI service.